aborbong/ncct-core_scripts/scripts/bash/README.md

   - If you need faster behavior and are certain your downstream tools accept multi-member gz, you can replace the recompression with `cat ${files[@]} > out.gz` but be aware of portability caveats.
   - The script now appends timestamps to the log file and avoids accidental overwrites.

-Troubleshooting
-:  - "zcat: can't stat: ...
-No such file or directory" — indicates the glob didn't match any files; check the input path and confirm files exist.
-The script now checks for this case and logs a skip.
-  - If rename conflicts happen (target exists), the current behavior is to `mv -f` (overwrite).
-Modify if you want skipping instead.

 run_nanoplot.sh
 ---------------